UC3Music/uC3Moy/README.md

 Designed to fit in to a Smint can.
 Smint sweets can inner dimensions: 69mm x 36mm x 17mm.
 Outer dimensions: 77mm x 40mm x 21mm.

 Designed to work on a single 6LR61 9V battery (alcaline or rechargeable).
-Draws about 8mA of current (theoretically, not measured).
+Draws about 8mA of current in regular listening levels (13mA at full output).
 Lithium technology coming soon.